-• If material weaknesses are identified, use the following wording:
+• If material weaknesses and significant deficiencies are identified, use the following wording:

-In planning and performing our audit of the financial statements, we considered (entity name)'s internal control over financial reporting to determine the audit procedures that are appropriate in the circumstances for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the (entity type)'s internal control over financial reporting.
+In planning and performing our audit of the financial statements, we considered (entity name)'s internal control over financial reporting as a basis for designing audit procedures that are appropriate in the circumstances for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the (entity type)'s internal control over financial reporting.
 Accordingly, we do not express an opinion on the effectiveness of the (entity type)'s internal control over financial reporting.

 Our consideration of internal control over financial reporting was for the limited purpose described in the preceding paragraph and was not designed to identify all deficiencies in internal control over financial reporting that might be material weaknesses or significant deficiencies and, therefore, material weaknesses or significant deficiencies may exist that were not identified.
-However, as described in the accompanying (schedule name where findings are listed), we identified certain deficiencies (a deficiency) in internal control over financial reporting that we consider to be material weaknesses (a material weakness) and other items that we consider to be significant deficiencies.
-[If no significant deficiencies, adjust last sentence.]
+However, as described in the accompanying (schedule name where findings are listed), we identified certain deficiencies in internal control over financial reporting that we consider to be material weaknesses (a material weakness) and significant deficiencies (a significant deficiency).

 A deficiency in internal control over financial reporting exists when the design or operation of a control does not allow management or employees, in the normal course of performing their assigned functions, to prevent, or detect and correct, misstatements on a timely basis.
 A material weakness is a deficiency, or combination of deficiencies, in internal control over financial reporting such that there is a reasonable possibility that a material misstatement of the (entity type)'s financial statements will not be prevented, or detected and corrected, on a timely basis.
+We consider the deficiencies (deficiency) described in the accompanying (schedule name where findings are listed) as items (list related finding numbers) to be material weaknesses (a material weakness).

 A significant deficiency is a deficiency, or combination of deficiencies, in internal control over financial reporting that is less severe than a material weakness, yet important enough to merit attention by those charged with governance.
-We consider the deficiencies (deficiency) described in the accompanying (schedule name where findings are listed) as items (list related finding numbers) to be material weaknesses (a material weakness) and items (list related finding numbers) to be significant deficiencies.
-[If no significant deficiencies, adjust last sentence.]
+We consider the deficiencies (deficiency) described in the accompanying (schedule name where findings are listed) as items (list related finding numbers) to be significant deficiencies (a significant deficiency).

-\\Paragraph to be used when there are no reportable instances of noncompliance or other matters.

-• If instances of noncompliance are reported, use following wording:
+- Paragraph to be used when there are no reportable instances of noncompliance or other matters. - If instances of noncompliance are reported, use following wording:

-As part of obtaining reasonable assurance about whether (entity name)'s financial statements are free from material misstatement, we performed tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements, noncompliance with which could have a direct and material effect on the determination of financial statement amounts.
+As part of obtaining reasonable assurance about whether (entity name)'s financial statements are free from material misstatement, we performed tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements, noncompliance with which could have a direct and material effect on the financial statements.
 However, providing an opinion on compliance with those provisions was not an objective of our audit and, accordingly, we do not express such an opinion.
 The results of our tests disclosed instances of noncompliance or other matters that are required to be reported under Government Auditing Standards, and which are described in the accompanying (schedule name where findings are listed) as items (list related finding numbers).

-- \\\Paragraph when there are no legal findings. - If legal compliance findings are reported, use the following wording:
+- Paragraph when there are no compliance legal findings. - If legal compliance findings are reported, use the following wording: